• Home

 Research shows that fine motor skills are a huge predictor of academic success.
 Children with more developed motor skills are more prepared to be successful in activities such as writing, cutting, and coloring.

-Screen time has an enormous impact on fine motor skills.
-Kids are spending more time in front of the tv, on phones or i-pads, or playing video games and their hands aren’t strong enough to write, draw, or use scissors.
-Some kids really struggle to do basic tasks because they do not have the necessary skills to control the tools needed.
+Screen time can have an enormous impact on fine motor skills.
+Children are spending more time in front of the tv, on phones or i-pads, or playing video games and their hands aren’t strong enough to write, draw, or use scissors.

-So, what’s the fix?
-There are many simple activities that you can do using items you already have at home that will strengthen your child’s fine motor skills.
+So, how can we fix it?
+There are many simple activities you can do using items you already have at home that will strengthen your child’s fine motor skills.

 Simple Fine Motor Activities You Can Do At Home for 0-2 Year Olds